Art, B.A.

 Semester Hours Required For Degree: 120

-The B.A. in Art is awarded to students in three areas of specialization: Studio Art, Pre-Art Therapy, and Art History.
+The B.A. in Art is awarded to students in four areas of specialization: Studio Art, Pre-Art Therapy, Art Teaching, and Art History.
 Within the Studio Art Specialization, students can elect concentrations in Painting, Drawing, Sculpture, Printmaking, Photography, and Ceramics, as well as New and Mixed Media.
 For students in Art History, the capstone is Theory and Methods in Art History (ARH 4930).
-Students planning to teach art in public schools should elect the Studio Art Specialization and must also declare a minor in Professional Education.
+Students planning to teach art in public schools should elect the Art Teaching Specialization.
 Students in Pre-Art Therapy should seek a more generalized and well-rounded experience of artistic media and processes with an emphasis on color, narrative art, figurative work, and ceramics.
 Pre-Art Therapy students will also need to complete a field experience.

 Program Requirements